junxit/us-congress-bills-116/metadata.md

 - 2019-06-13 — Introduced in Senate
 - 2019-06-13 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-07-09 — Committee on Energy and Natural Resources Subcommittee on Energy.
+Hearings held.
+With printed Hearing: S.Hrg.
+116-327.
+- 2019-07-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2019-09-25 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 116-119.
+- 2019-09-25 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 116-119.
+- 2019-09-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 222.